-1.1 This document has been approved by the Secretary of State to provide practical guidance on ways of complying with the requirements in Part F of Schedule 1 to, and regulations 16C, 20AA and 20C (in so far as it relates to fixed systems for mechanical ventilation) of, the Building Regulations 2000 (SI 2000/2531) for England and Wales, as amended, and regulations 12ÅA and 12C (in so far as it relates to fixed systems for mechanical ventilation) of the Building (Approved Inspectors etc) Regulations 2000 (SI 2000/2532) for England and Wales (as amended).
-The Building Regulations 2000 and the Building (Approved Inspectors etc) Regulations 2000 are referred to throughout the remainder of this document as 'the Building Regulations' and 'the Approved Inspectors Regulations' respectively.

-1.2 The intention of issuing Approved Documents is to provide guidance about compliance with specific aspects of building regulations in some of the more common building situations.
-They set out what, in ordinary circumstances, may be accepted as reasonable provision for compliance with the relevant requirement(s) of building regulations to which they refer.

-1.3 If guidance in an Approved Document is followed there will be a presumption of compliance with the requirement(s) covered by the guidance.
+- This document has been approved by the Secretary of State to provide practical guidance on ways of complying with the requirements in Part F of Schedule 1 to, and regulations 39, 42 and 44 (in so far as it relates to fixed systems for mechanical ventilation) of, the Building Regulations 2010 (SI 2010/2214) for England and Wales, and regulations 20(1) and 20(6) (in so far as it relates to fixed systems for mechanical ventilation) of the Building (Approved Inspectors etc) Regulations 2010 (SI 2010/2215) for England and Wales.
+The Building Regulations 2010 and the Building (Approved Inspectors etc) Regulations 2010 are referred to throughout the remainder of this document as 'the Building Regulations' and 'the Approved Inspectors Regulations' respectively. - 1.2 The intention of issuing Approved Documents is to provide guidance about compliance with specific aspects of building regulations in some of the more common building situations.
+They set out what, in ordinary circumstances, may be accepted as reasonable provision for compliance with the relevant requirement(s) of building regulations to which they refer. - 1.3 If guidance in an Approved Document is followed there will be a presumption of compliance with the requirement(s) covered by the guidance.
 However, this presumption can be overturned, so simply following guidance does not guarantee compliance; for example, if the particular case is unusual in some way, then 'normal' guidance may not be applicable.
 It is also important to note that there may well be other ways of achieving compliance with the requirements.
 There is therefore no obligation to adopt any particular solution contained in this Approved Document if you would prefer to meet the relevant requirement in some other way.
-Persons intending to carry out building work should always check with their Building Control Body, either the local authority or an approved inspector, that their proposals comply with building regulations.

-1.4 It is important to note that this Approved Document, as well as containing guidance, also contains extracts from the Regulations.
+Persons intending to carry out building work should always check with their Building Control Body, either the local authority or an approved inspector, that their proposals comply with building regulations. - 1.4 It is important to note that this Approved Document, as well as containing guidance, also contains extracts from the Regulations.
 Such regulatory text must be complied with as stated.
 The guidance contained in this Approved Document relates only to the particular requirements of building regulations that the document addresses (set out in Section 2).
 However, building work may be subject to more than one requirement of building regulations.
-In such cases the work will also have to comply with any other applicable requirements of building regulations.

-1.5 There are Approved Documents that give guidance on each of the Parts of Schedule 1 and on regulation 7.
+In such cases the work will also have to comply with any other applicable requirements of building regulations. - 1.5 There are Approved Documents that give guidance on each of the Parts of Schedule 1 and on regulation 7.
 A full list of these is provided at the back of this document.

+Section 1: Introduction